Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Theoretical Analysis

-In this section we discuss the error propagation in SWAP-LRU.
-We use toric code as a test bed because we don't need to worry about how to deal with data qubits on the boundaries.
-But it can be readily extended to its variants.
-In syndrome measurement circuit with SWAP-LRU, the role of data qubit and ancilla qubit is exchanged before each round of measurement, see Fig.\ref{fig1}.
-In a standard syndrome measurement circuit, data qubit is always unmeasured so the leaked data qubits are not removed and may spread additional errors.
-With SWAP-LRU, data leakage is detected and removed in each round of measurement and ancilla leakage is removed in the next round of measurement, when it acts as data qubit.
-Therefore, both data leakage and ancilla leakage are removed in two rounds.
-Final CNOT gate can be replaced by a feed-forward gate, which is implemented virtually by software correction \cite{baranes2025leveragingatomlosserrors,perrin2024quantumerrorcorrectionresilient}.
-This replacement makes no difference to the error propagation but we don't need to accounts for gate error for the final CNOT gate in each syndrome measurement.
-Equipped with the circuit in Fig.\ref{fig1}(c), neither additional qubit nor gate is needed to remove leakage and renew the atoms. \\
+In this section, we discuss the error propagation in SWAP-LRC.
+We select the toric code to study the performance because of the convenience of realizing SWAP-LRC with the period boundary condition.
+The method can be extended to its planar variants, surface code, by appending a line of ancilla qubits \cite{suchara2015leakage,PhysRevA.100.032325}.
+In the syndrome measurement circuit with SWAP-LRC, the role of the data qubit and the ancilla qubit is exchanged before each round of measurement, see Fig.\ref{fig1}.
+In a standard syndrome measurement circuit, the data qubit is always unmeasured, so the leaked data qubits are not removed and spread additional errors continuously.
+With SWAP-LRC, the data leakage is detected and removed in each round of measurement, and the ancilla leakage is removed in the next round of measurement, when the previous ancilla qubit acts as a data qubit.
+Therefore, both the data and ancilla leakage are removed within two rounds.
+Final CNOT gate can be replaced by a feed-forward gate, which is implemented virtually by software correction \cite{Baranes_2026,Perrin_2025}.
+This replacement makes no difference to the error propagation, but we don't need to account for gate errors in the final CNOT gate of each syndrome measurement.
+Equipped with the circuit in Fig.\ref{fig1}(c), no additional qubits or physical gates are required to remove leakage and renew the atoms. \\

-We give a detailed analysis of error propagation in Appendix \ref{appendix2}.
-Based on that, we identify two conditions that needs additional consideration.
-One is that ancilla leakage introduce two consecutive rounds of measurement error and another is that \textit{leakage}\&\textit{leakage} instance in the first CNOT gate of each round of measurement degrades the distance.\\

-The first condition is not harmful.
-For a logical identity, pure timelike error does not convert the logical observable \cite{timelike}.
-When considering fault-tolerant regime, we may have constant rounds of additional syndrome measurement to suppress logical error introduced by measurement error, as discussed in Section \ref{sec6}.
-Besides, correlated decoding technique can also be applied to reduce the rounds of measurement so it may not become a problem \cite{cain2024correlateddecodinglogicalalgorithms,baranes2025leveragingatomlosserrors}. \\